Spine Surgery at Porter Adventist Aborted Because of Contaminated Instruments

 “I mean, they knew about this problem and here it shows up again … the day of my surgery, they find more,” he said.
 “What does that tell you?
 They didn’t … something is not right.”

-David Woodruff of Denver Trial Lawyers who represents Krasowski, told 9NEWS that his law firm had been contacted by dozens of Porter patients after the hospital sent out the letters regarding the sterilization breach.
+David Woodruff of medical malpractice firm Denver Trial Lawyers who represents Krasowski, told 9NEWS that his law firm had been contacted by dozens of Porter patients after the hospital sent out the letters regarding the sterilization breach.

 Krasowski tested negative for HIV after his procedure at Porter.
 He will get his test for hepatitis soon.
 He and his physician completed the surgery successfully at another hospital.